viz-cx/docs.viz.cx/docs/glossary.md

 ## Fair DPoS

-Fair DPoS is a subset of DPoS algorithms in which the power of a voter's vote is distributed equally among all the delegates he voted for.
-That is, if a participant voted for 4 delegates, then each will get 25% of the strength of his vote.
+Fair DPoS is a subset of DPoS algorithms in which the power of a voter's vote is distributed equally among all the witnesses he voted for.
+That is, if a participant voted for 4 witnesses, then each will get 25% of the strength of his vote.

 [More](./witnesses.md)

 ## DPoS

-DPoS (Delegated proof-of-stake) is a consensus-building algorithm in a decentralized environment in which the voting participants (usually coin holders in the system) choose the participants who will form the blocks (delegates).
-Thus, voters may not keep special equipment to support the operation of the network and manage its parameters, but elect delegates whom they trust.
+DPoS (Delegated proof-of-stake) is a consensus-building algorithm in a decentralized environment in which the voting participants (usually coin holders in the system) choose the participants who will form the blocks (witnesses).
+Thus, voters may not keep special equipment to support the operation of the network and manage its parameters, but elect witnesses whom they trust.

-The peculiarity of DPoS is that the network works only due to the trust of voters in the delegates, in contrast to PoW or PoS, in which any user who has installed special equipment can form blocks (and therefore support the operation of the network).
+The peculiarity of DPoS is that the network works only due to the trust of voters in the witnesses, in contrast to PoW or PoS, in which any user who has installed special equipment can form blocks (and therefore support the operation of the network).

 Voting takes place in such a way that the owner of a larger stake in the network (more coins) has a greater influence on the outcome of the election.
 In other words, the voter votes with his coins.